Topics, T

 Tails > see gravitational phenomenology; huygens' principle; quantum localization [Hegerfeldt theorem and infinite tails]; wave phenomena.

-Tangle > s.a. knots; lattice field theory [random].
+Tangle > s.a. knot theory; lattice field theory [random].

 Tau Lepton > see particle types.